skiphansen/dmitrygr-einkTags/docs/Chroma29.md

 I hot glued a 5 pin SIP header to my board for connections to a programmer.

-The pinout matches a cable I already had for another project,
+The pinout was chosen to match a cable I already had from another project.

 | SIP Pin | Test point | Signal | CC debugger pin | Wire color|
 |-|-|-|-|-|